MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/operations-manager-managed-instance-common-questions.md

 ### Is it possible to configure gateway servers with multi-homing?

-Currently, multi-homing for gateway servers is not supported.
+Currently, multi-homing for gateway servers isn't supported.

 ## Monitored resources (Agents)

 ### Is it possible to configure an agent to communicate with multiple SCOM Managed Instances?

-No. You cannot configure an agent to communicate with multiple SCOM Managed Instances, but it can have a multi-home configuration for on-premises System Center Operations Manager and a SCOM Managed Instance.
+No. You can't configure an agent to communicate with multiple SCOM Managed Instances, but it can have a multi-home configuration for on-premises System Center Operations Manager and a SCOM Managed Instance.

 ## Monitored resources/Managed Gateway servers onboarding